apacheignite/documentation/odbc-driver/pdo-interoperability.md

 First of all, ODBC processor has to be enabled cluster wide.
 To do so, `odbcConfiguration` property has to be added to `IgniteConfiguration` of every cluster node.

 Next, list configurations for all the caches related to specific data models inside of `IgniteConfiguration`.
-Since we're going to execute SQL queries from PHP PDO side over the cluster, every cache configuration needs to contain a definition for 'QueryEntity'.
-Please refer to [Cache Queries documentation](doc:cache-queries) to learn more about query entities and SQL queries in Ignite.
+Since we're going to execute SQL queries from PHP PDO side over the cluster, every cache configuration needs to contain a definition for `QueryEntity`.
+Please refer to [SQL Queries](doc:sql-queries) documentation to learn more about query entities and SQL queries in Ignite.

 Use a configuration template below and start an Ignite cluster using one of the methods described [Getting Started](doc:getting-started#start-from-command-line).
 [block:code]